idealista/zookeeper_role/README.md

 ### Prerequisities

-Ansible 2.4.2.0 version installed.
+Ansible 2.5.3.0 version installed.
-Molecule 1.25 version installed.
+Molecule 2.19.0 version installed.
-Ansible-lint 3.4.15 version installed.

 Inventory destination should be a Debian environment.

 Notice that automatically java is installed as dependency.

-For testing purposes, [Molecule](https://molecule.readthedocs.io/) with [Vagrant](https://www.vagrantup.com/) as driver (with [hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager) plugin) and [VirtualBox](https://www.virtualbox.org/) as provider.
+For testing purposes, [Molecule](https://molecule.readthedocs.io/) with [Docker](https://www.docker.com/) as driver

 ### Installing